 - Chen R, Nixon E, Herskovits EH, Advanced Connectivity Analysis (ACA): A Large Scale Functional Connectivity Data Mining Environment.
 Neuroinformatics.
 14(2): 191-199, 2016.
 (Role: lead and corresponding author)

 - Software: Advanced Connectivity Analysis (ACA), https://www.nitrc.org/projects/aca_rc/.
 (Role: lead developer)

-An important problem in big data is learning models from distributed heterogeneous databases.
+An important problem in big data is to learn models from distributed heterogeneous databases.
 We developed algorithms to learn probabilistic graphical networks from distributed databases.
 These algorithms use the collective data mining framework to minimize data transmission, leading to fast modeling and improved data security.
-These algorithms have been used to analyze NASA data.
+These algorithms have been used to analyzing NASA data.